Note

 Security

-Managed feature store provides the following security capabilities:
+Managed feature store provides these security capabilities:

-- RBAC - Role based access control for feature store, feature set and entities.
+- RBAC - Role-based access control for feature store, feature set, and entities